rohanrkamath/gisual-assessment/README.md

 1. `find_nearest_station_with_directions` in `nearest_station_with_dir` file is the function that returns the geojson of the nearest station, with walking directions.
 2. The API `/nearest-station` in `main.py` is the api that exposes the above function.
 3. I have used Redis to keep track of locations, and if the user attempts to send a request with the same location, they are notified that the location was already processed.
 4. To the API cost effective, again the use of a Redis cache helps, and immediately mentions to the user the location was processed, without processing it again.
+Also integrated async calls.
 5. The API return looks like this - ![return example](api_return.png)
 6. To make accessable to millions of users, I made sure to make functions asynchronous, and wrote kubernetes config to make it horizontally scalable.
 7. I created an api key to restrict random access, rate_limt to prevent DOS attacks and CORS middleware to make it more secure.